Luis1Corado/Machine-learning/README.md

 # Machine-learning
-This a repository for personal analysis on various datasets
+This a repository for personal analysis of various datasets as part of the CS50 final project